 If your power station has already started generating electricity you should aim to submit your application as soon as possible, as your power station can only receive certificates for generation after it is accredited.
-Your application must include all supporting information and documentation as your power station cannot be accredited until this has been received.
+Your application must include all supporting information and documentation as your power stationapplication cannot be accredited assessed until this has been received.

 If you have applied, and your power station does not go ahead or you are not able to provide all supporting information and documentation to the agency, you can withdraw your application before a decision to accredit is made.
 Withdrawing your application will not prohibit you from submitting a new application for accreditation at a later time.